 Staying physically active during this time will help to keep you mentally and physically well.
 It can be difficult to explain to a person with dementia why they should wash their hands more frequently, so you could put signs around the house saying that there is a flu outbreak.
 If you want to go out for a walk pick a quiet time of the day earlier or later on to do so to minimise contact with people.
 GP surgeries are still supplying repeat prescriptions and most are arranging to have the medication delivered to the person’s home either through NHS volunteers or through a pharmacy scheme.
 Dementia UK has a good article on Dealing with Restlessness

 You can register your relative as vulnerable on the Government website.
+There is a link to the registration form in the first paragraph; and people who live in Scotland, Northern Ireland and Wales can read further guidance on the page.
+While the register is updated, take a copy of your completed form, either printed or a picture on your phone, so you can show this if you need it.
+We understand discussions are still ongoing between the retailers and governments across the UK nations to help vulnerable people get access to food deliveries.
+In the meantime, the government has published this information for people needing support.
 There is a link to the registration form in the first paragraph.
 While the register is updated, take a copy of your completed form, either printed or a picture on your phone, so you can show this if you need it.
 There may be people who claim they can deliver food shopping during the virus outbreak on the phone in return for their bank card details.
 Do not provide any details online.

 Most telephone providers have a system which can protect people from scam callers.
 Calls from certain numbers can be blocked, including those from withheld and unrecognised numbers.
 Contact their telephone provider for details.